raviriley/raviriley.github.io/_posts/2019-11-24-college-advice.markdown

 - resume
 - transcript
 - extracurriculars
-- special achievements (especially subject related, if you won a math competition you should tell your math teacher so they can include it in your letter of recommendation)
+- special achievements (especially subject related, if you won a math competition you should tell your math teacher)

 Optionally
 - what major you have chosen
 - what schools you are applying to
 - the motto of your dream school or a specific phrase you want them to include
-- etc

 You don't need to have all of these of course, but the more the better.
 Especially at a big school like CV, if your teachers can cite specific things about you in their letters, you will stand out compared to your peers.